Adhesive Transfer operates during Galling

 Samples were sectioned and prepared for metallographic examination using SEM in both secondary electron (SE) and backscattered electron (BSE) imaging modes.
 Energy dispersive X-ray spectroscopy (EDX) was also used to form elemental maps of cross-sections.

 When the galling damage of non self-mated tests, Figure \ref{304V316Surfaces}, are compared with that of self-mated 316L galling tests at the same applied stress, it can be seen that the extent of the galling damage is very similar \cite{UnOxVsOx}, confirming the validity of using 304L as a mating pair with 316L stainless steel.
+All samples tested show significant galling as a result of their high applied stresses.
+Whilst 3 different stresses were tested, the quantitative measures of galling for each test pair are similar, meaning that the effect of loading on the extent of galling is inconclusive.

-Since the damage morphology is consistent with that seen in self-mated 316L galling tests \cite{UnOxVsOx}, it can be concluded that the wedge formation and flow mechanism has also occurred for 304L/316L non self-mated tests, Figure \ref{304V316Surfaces}.
-A full description for the wedge formation and flow mechanism can be found in \cite{UnOxVsOx}.
-In each non self-mated test, the damage morphology is consistent with a single surface providing most of the material for the galling peak.
-In the case of Figure \ref{304V316Surfaces} surface (a) and (b), two instances of this have occurred, with each surface being responsible for the growth of a galling peak.
+Since the damage morphology is consistent with that seen in self-mated 316L galling tests \cite{UnOxVsOx}, it can be concluded that the wedge formation and flow mechanism (Archard adhesive wear mechanism) has also occurred for 304L/316L non self-mated tests, Figure \ref{304V316Surfaces}.
+A full description for the wedge formation and flow mechanism (also known as the Archard adhesive wear theory) can be found in \cite{UnOxVsOx}.
+In each non self-mated test, the damage morphology appears consistent with a single surface providing most of the material for the galling peak.
+In the case of Figure \ref{304V316Surfaces} surface (a) and (b), two instances of this have occurred, with each surface appearing responsible for the growth of a galling peak.
 In addition to material transfer, material has also been lost from the system in this test, as given by the negative $\Delta$V for both surfaces.
 The test between surface (c) and (d) of Figure \ref{304V316Surfaces} shows a single instance of galling to have occurred, with surface (d) primarily giving material for adhesion junction growth.
 It can be seen that the all of the material displaced from surface (d) was adhesively transferred to surface (c), as shown by their almost identical changes in volume, Figure \ref{304V316Surfaces}.
 The final test, between surfaces (e) and (f) show a primary galling scar, however, there are a number of smaller scars which are also seen.
 Although adhesive transfer is seen to occur from surface (e) to (f), material has been lost from the system.

 In order to verify if adhesive transfer occurred between the non self-mated samples, they needed to be sectioned in order to view the samples sub-surface.
 Figure \ref{NSMMain} shows a portion of a circumferential cross-section of the surface shown in Figure \ref{304V316Surfaces}(c), which is a 316L stainless steel sample, and shows the main galling peak on the sample.
 As was seen for self-mated 316L mated pairs, the underlying microstructure is clearly distinguished from the peak and the tribologically affected zone (TAZ) \cite{UnOxVsOx}.